Hearing the Cries for Justice in 2019

-On Friday evening, a screening of the documentary film “Thirteenth” by Ava duVernay will be held at First United Methodist Church, followed by discussion.
-This event is open to the public and included in your registration for the summit.
+On Friday evening was a screening of the documentary film “Thirteenth” by Ava duVernay will be held at First United Methodist Church, followed by meaningful exchange and discussion facilitated by Rev J W Matt Hennessee, lead pastor at historic Vancouver Avenue Baptist Church in Portland.

 SPONSORS AND ORGANIZERS: Ecumenical Ministries of Oregon; Episcopal Diocese of Oregon; Episcopal Bishop of Oregon Foundation; First United Methodist Church of Eugene